alphagov/publishing-api/doc/api.md

   - If the `base_path` of the draft item differs to the published version of this content item:
     - Redirects to this content item will be published
   - Any published content items that have a matching `base_path` and `locale` and have a document_type of "coming soon", "gone", "redirect" or "unpublishing" will have their state changed to "unpublished" with a type of "substitute"
-  - The live content store will be updated with the content item
+  - The live content store will be updated with the content item and any associated redirects
   - All published content items that link to this item (directly or through a recursive chain of links) will be updated in the live content store.

 ## `POST /v2/content/:content_id/unpublish`